tencentyun/intlcloud-documents/product_new/存储产品中心/日志服务/操作指南/日志采集/LogListener采集/采集文本日志/配置时间格式_intl_en.md

 - Default method: use LogListener collection time as the time attribute.
 - Custom method: use a time field in the log content as the time attribute.
 In this method, you need to configure a time resolution format.

->The time precision of LogListener collection is the “second”.
+>!The time precision of LogListener collection is the “second”.
 Therefore, the time resolution format only needs to be accurate to seconds.